-Before the COVID-19 pandemic, the banking sector had already begun its shift towards digitalisation.
+Before the COVID-19 pandemic, the banking sector had already begun its shift towards digitalisation to combat evolving threats.
 However, the pandemic accelerated this process, leading to a sudden increase in remote access, cloud-native technologies, and cashless transactions.

-Today, the future of banking depends on embracing new-age technology and digital-first business models.
+Today, the future of banking depends on embracing new-age technology, mobile banking, and digital-first business models while ensuring strong security measures.
 Global digital transactions are projected to reach $6.7 billion in 2023.
-This shift towards digitalisation has allowed for enhanced customer experiences and new revenue streams for banks.
+This shift towards digitalisation has allowed for enhanced customer experiences and new revenue streams within the banking sector.
 However, it also brings heightened risks of data breaches and cyberattacks, underscoring the importance of cyber security in banking sector operations.

-As per reports, 7.4% of targeted attacks in 2022 were directed at the Indian subcontinent.
+As per reports, 7.4% of targeted attacks in 2022 were directed at the Indian subcontinent, highlighting the need for effective cybersecurity solutions..
 India has emerged as Asia's new hotspot for cyber-attacks, and the cyber intelligence firm attributes the rise in crime to increased digitalisation and online banking systems.

 Banks and financial institutions employ various tools and technologies designed to detect and prevent cyberattacks in the form of hacking, data breaches, identity theft, malware, viruses, and unauthorised access to networks and sensitive data.

-The primary goal of Cyber security in banking is to safeguard customer assets.
+The primary goal of cybersecurity in banking sector is to safeguard customer assets.

 A cyber-attack on a bank can not only result in the loss of valuable information but can also disrupt the normal functioning of the bank, causing inconvenience to customers and potentially leading to financial losses.